Why Norway is the land of beauty and adventure

 The landscapes are breathtaking

 Norway is arguably one of the most beautiful countries in the world.
-It has a raw allure that beguiles every traveller who is lucky enough to see it.
+It has a raw allure that beguiles every traveller who is lucky enough to see it and on our escorted tours to Norway, you'll get plenty of opportunities.
 The extraordinary scenery sees immeasurable fjords cut deep into the jagged coastline battered by the roaring Atlantic.
 There are endless ice fields spreading across the serene Arctic tundra, and glaciers that loom magnificent and proud.
 There are moody forested hills, tumbling river valleys, glistening lakes and epic mountains that provide the backdrop to picture-perfect coastal settlements, as well as architecturally stylish cityscapes.

 Feel closer to the awesome presence of nature, wherever you venture and if you’re lucky enough, you may even spot some of Norway’s amazing wildlife from whales to puffins, polar bears and moose.
 Our Norway cruises traverse through blue-black fjords and venture to the Arctic Circle where the skies shimmer and the land sprawl across limitless stretches.